top of page

 Holiday Folklore Around the World

-As the holiday season continues to evolve, perhaps we will one day see new holiday figures based on non-European traditions as well.
+As the holiday season continues to evolve, perhaps we will one day see new non-European holiday figures as well.

 bottom of page